jostosh/py-gen-ml/docs/guides/defining_yaml_files.md

   learning_rate: 0.01
 ```

-As you can see, we can nest the messages as we see fit.
+As you can see, the nesting in the YAML file mirrors the nesting in the protobuf.

-We could then use this config to construct a model and an optimizer.
+Now, let's put this config to work by creating a model and an optimizer:

 ```python
 from pgml_out.advanced_base import Training